Ask a Professor: The NP Practice Environment in Nevada

 “I think telehealth is going to be part of our healthcare system indefinitely,” Dr. Pratt says.
 “But we still have areas of Nevada with no broadband internet connection.
 There’s a big push now to ensure all our communities have broadband so they can receive telehealth services.”

-In many states, policy changes such as these are won by NPs themselves.
+In many states, NPs themselves win important policy changes.
 State-level associations, such as the Nevada Advanced Practice Nurses Association (NAPNA), specialty-focused organizations, such as the Gerontological Advanced Practice Nurses Association (GAPNA), and national associations, such as the American Association of Nurse Practitioners (AANP), are all important ways for new and aspiring NPs to contribute to progressive collective action.
 They’re also important sources of ongoing education, which Dr. Pratt sees as crucial.

 “The basis of healthcare and the basis of the nursing profession is that it is ever-changing, and you really need to be committed to being a lifelong learner,” Dr. Pratt says.
 “As long as our new graduate nurses look at ways to improve patient care, whatever changes they make will be positive.
 I think that’s exciting, and I’m excited for the future of nursing in Nevada.”